rassie/beads-ui/app/protocol.md

-# beads-ui WebSocket Protocol (v1.0.0)
+# beads-ui WebSocket Protocol (v2.0.0)

 Note (2025-10-26)

 - The server no longer implements legacy read RPCs `list-issues` and `epic-status`.
-Clients must use the push-only protocol described in `docs/protocol/issues-push-v2.md` (subscribe-list with per-subscription events snapshot/upsert/delete, and subscribe-issues / issues).
+Clients must use the push-only protocol described in `docs/protocol/issues-push-v2.md` (subscribe-list with per-subscription events snapshot/upsert/delete).
 The shapes below are retained for historical reference of v1.

 This document defines the JSON messages exchanged between the browser client and the local server.